IlluminatePossibilities/TheGlobalVariables/README.md

 ### <a name="Backlog"></a> Backlog

 A 'to-do' list of features or tasks to be performed to complete work.

+### <a name="Doherty Threshold"></a> Doherty Threshold

+An objective for keeping a user engaged while interacting with a software system.
+If the system does not respond within ~400ms the user may become disinterested.

 ### <a name="Epic"></a> Epic